MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Overview

-The report template is created for anyone who would like to analyse the performance of a website.
+The report template is created for everyone who would like to analyse the performance of a website.
 It takes data from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/), Google's free online tool for visualising a large amount of data to get useful insights.
 Google Data Studio can load data from all kinds of sources, e.g. Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.

 ## Versions Ready to Use